warewulf/warewulf/userdocs/contents/grub.rst

 the containers.

-For the case when the node is unknown to warewulf or can't be identified during the `tFTP`` boot phase, the binaries are extracted from the container defined in the `default` profile.
+For the case when the node is unknown to warewulf or can't be identified during the `tFTP`` boot phase, the shim/grub binaries of the host in which warewulf is running will be used.

 PXE/tFTP boot
 -------------